elixir-sqlite/sqlite_ecto2/docs/tutorial.md

 end
 ```

 This migration will generate a `users` table with columns for the user's name and email address.
-The `timestamps` statement will create timestamps to mark when entries have been inserted or updated.
+The `timestamps()` statement will create timestamps to mark when entries have been inserted or updated.

 Run `mix ecto.migrate` to create the new table.
 You can verify the migration with the following:
 ```
 $ sqlite3 blog.sqlite3 .schema
-CREATE TABLE "schema_migrations" ("version" BIGINT PRIMARY KEY, "inserted_at" DATETIME);
+CREATE TABLE "schema_migrations" ("version" BIGINT PRIMARY KEY, "inserted_at" NAIVE_DATETIME);
-CREATE TABLE "users" ("id" INTEGER PRIMARY KEY AUTOINCREMENT, "name" TEXT, "email" TEXT, "inserted_at" DATETIME NOT NULL, "updated_at" DATETIME NOT NULL);
+CREATE TABLE "users" ("id" INTEGER PRIMARY KEY AUTOINCREMENT, "name" TEXT, "email" TEXT, "inserted_at" NAIVE_DATETIME NOT NULL, "updated_at" NAIVE_DATETIME NOT NULL);
 ```

 Before we can use the table.
 We have to write an Ecto model to encapsulate it.
 Edit `lib/blog/user.ex` to define the model: